 When asking yourself “Why don’t my seeds come up?” maybe it is because they are no longer there!
 Did you confirm the seeds are still in the ground and not eaten by Rocky or his friends?

 As you know, newly planted seed beds are a huge attractant for wildlife out searching for a free meal.
 Want to get rid of them but don’t want to kill them?
 Try a motion activated sprinkler.

 Chicken wire cloches are good for those smaller vegetables you want to protect.
 Raised beds help deter some pests.
 Building a tall fence can help albeit not the most economical option.
 If you do decide to go this route, bury that fence 1 foot into the ground to keep out rodents such as groundhogs!

 Final word: No final word.
 This is a tough one and totally dependent on your environment, your pests, etc. Good luck though!

-I don’t know about you but I am feeling a little more hopeful about my seeds!
+I don’t know about you but I am feeling a little more hopeful about how to fix my seed starting issues!
 It is still early in the year (February) so I have plenty of time to get my spring crops going.
 Yeah!
-Send me your pictures so I can see how your garden is doing too!
+Send me your pictures so I can see how your vegetable container garden is doing too!
 Amy[at]theedibleterrace.com.
 I will share them on my Pinterest feed so we can inspire other gardeners.